-- 1. we believe that the FV-OCI category, being based on a business model, should be a mandatory measurement category if confirmed in IRFS 9; - 2. if the modification proposed in the ED does not solve the accounting mismatch for insurance companies, we believe that the IASB should consider this case and further investigate how to refine the definition of the business model in order to include also the specificities of the insurance sector (i.e. linked to asset-liability management strategies); - 3. also in the entity's business model assessment the ED does not provides reference thresholds; this could lead to some problems in term of comparability and significance.
+- 1. we believe that the FV-OCI category, being based on a business model, could provide useful and meaningful information for financial reporting objectives where an entity holds financial instruments characterized by appreciable high turnover; - 2. if the modification proposed in the ED does not solve the accounting mismatch for insurance companies, we believe that the IASB should consider this case and further investigate how to refine the definition of the business model in order to include also the specificities of the insurance sector (i.e. linked to asset-liability management strategies); - 3. also in the entity's business model assessment the ED does not provide reference thresholds; this could lead to some problems in term of comparability and significance.